-“The magic of words is that they have power to do more than convey meaning; not only do they have the power to make things clear, they make things happen.”
-Fredrick Buechner.
-Williamsburg‘s high school writing courses teach students to harness the power of language, Classes are taught twice per week and invite active student participation through discussion and application exercises.
+“Frederick Buechner tells us that “The magic of words is that they have power to do more than convey meaning; not only do they have the power to make things clear, they make things happen.”
+Williamsburg‘s high school writing courses strive to “make things happen” by teaching students to harness the power of language.
+Classes are taught twice per week and invite active student participation through discussion and application exercises.
 Our writing program is designed to serve students from a broad range of skill levels.
 Courses are multi-layered to include an emphasis in Language Arts and rhetorical analysis.
-Academic writing is taught in companionship with speech, debate, and 21st-century communication skills.
+Academic writing is taught in companionship with speech, debate, creative writing, and 21st-century communication skills.

 Our Classic writing course (Writing & Rhetoric A/B) deeply engages students who don’t consider themselves to be “writers.”
 The Classic course teaches communication skills within a framework of themed units that speak to students’ inherent passions and interests.
 Students enrolled in this course have some basic writing skills in place but need to practice intermediate skills such as developing a voice, performing research, constructing essays, and polishing grammar and spelling.